openebs/website/docs/versioned_docs/version-2.11.0/troubleshooting/t-uninstall.md

 ---
 id: t-uninstall
 title: Troubleshooting OpenEBS - Uninstall
-sidebar_label: Uninstall
 ---

-# General guidelines for troubleshooting
+## General guidelines for troubleshooting

 - Contact <a href="/docs/next/support.html" target="_blank">OpenEBS Community</a> for support.
 - Search for similar issues added in this troubleshooting section.